RenanAssisAlves/ProjetoVision/README.md

 ![Application Preview](docs/imagem_funcionamento.png)

-# Projeto Vision
+# "Projeto Vision"

-Website com o propósito de ser acessado via aparelho celular com a finalidade de ser uma ferramenta mais acessível para auxíliar deficientes visuais a ter um melhor reconhecimento do ambiente ao seu redor, através da narração por voz dos objetos detectados pela API de reconhecimento de objetos do Google Cloud Vision na foto tirada periodicamente pela câmera frontal do celular.
+Cost-effective acessibility cell phone website to help blind people to have a better understanding of objects present in their environment through voice guidance of object names recognized in real time front camera photo with Google Cloud Vision object recognition API.

-Vídeo de testes do projeto realizados em deficientes visuais https://youtu.be/kjeXs4eA6LU
+Video of tests made in real scenario: https://youtu.be/kjeXs4eA6LU

-## Tecnologias implementadas
+## Tecnologies

 - Javascript
-- Integração com a API Google Cloud Vision
+- API Google Cloud Vision
-- Integração com a API do Google Cloud Translation para tradução da resposta da API Cloud Vision
+- API Google Cloud Translation for translating the Google Cloud Vision return to portuguese

-## Sugestão de utilização para melhor experiência
+## Suggestion for better user experience

-- Suporte para celular de realidade aumentada para que o aparelho fique fixo no rosto e facilite a utilização em movimento
+- Cellphone virtual reality headset to hold the mobile device in face and facilitate the use while user is moving through internal environment

 ![Application sugestion](docs/imagem_suporte.png)